 ▶ Legacy Only

 ▶ UEFI Only

 Enables legacy option ROM only.

-Default)
+Enables UEFI option ROM only.
+(Default)

 This item is configurable only when CSM Support is set to Enabled.

 Network Stack

 Disables or enables booting from the network to install a GPT format OS, such as installing the OS from the Windows Deployment Services server.
 (Default: Disabled)